Tefnut/Fallout-in-CDDA/README.md

-# Fallout-in-CDDA
+# Fallout in CDDA
-A WIP mod that adds fallout to CDDA
+A WIP mod that is attempting to add the world of Fallout to CDDA.

-If the mod doesnt work when you boot up, dont scream at me, please. just download the .7z file in the "releases" folder, i clearly missed something in the repository.
+If the mod doesn't work when you boot up, don't scream at me, please.
+Just download the .7z file in the "releases" folder, I clearly missed something in the repository.